 What are the real estate license renewal fees?

-The fee to renew your real estate license in California is $245 if renewing before the expiration date.
+At $245, the fee for renewing your license is less than the fee to get your California real estate license in the first place, as long as you renew before the expiration date.
 If you are renewing your real estate license after two years from its expiration, the cost jumps an extra $122, to $367.

 What if I fail a course exam?